Prashant-Shekhar-Manjhi/News-App/README.md

-News Headlines Application is build only for Learning purpose.
+News Headlines Application is build using Recycler view only for Learning purpose.